 When it comes to cover letters, I’ve seen—and tried—it all.
 I’ve written stiff, formal documents (“Dear Sir or Madame”), overly casual notes (“Hey guys!
 Cover letters suck, huh?”), and everything in between.
-One time, I even composed a cover letter entirely in rhyme.
+One time, I even composed one entirely in rhyme.
 (Yes, I did.
 And no, I didn’t get the job.)

 If you’re in my cover-letter-writing boat, chances are you’ve made some of these blunders before.
 Read on to learn five of the most common cover letter mistakes—and how you can turn them into successes.

-1. You Didn’t Listen to Your Career Counselor
+1. You Didn’t Listen to the Advice Everyone Gave You

-If you’ve ever set foot in a career resource center, you’ve heard all the basic dos and don’ts of cover letters.
+You’ve heard all the basic dos and don’ts.
 But somehow, rookie mistakes still make their way into even experienced job seekers’ writing.
 If, for example, you address the cover letter “Dear Sir” when the hiring manager is a woman, you fill three entire pages with your every achievement since kindergarten, or you forget to proofread and let the opening line read: “I absolutely love you’re company!”—it’ll go straight into the trash can.

 2. You Regurgitated Your Resume